keyvan-m-sadeghi/volume-buttons/README.md

 > If we want to be useful as a species, we need to generate knowledge outside of our training data, and loop less inside the already known.

 I think we can do better.

+# Volume Buttons

+The solution is simple.
+We need a gauge, and people are frugal with their time.
+So it should be glanceable and familiar.
+For the gauge, a scale of **0.00** to **1.00**.
+The following experiment shows that GPT4 is well capable of this computation:

+# To Elon and whomever else considering Volume Buttons

+Don't be an ass!
+Put your money where your mouth is.
+Open source everything, now. #Singularity is a lie you keep telling yourself, long live #Plurality!
+LFG!!!